Monday, March 30, 2020

 We split a tasting at each place, and since I was mainly doing some fact-finding about the wineries, we will come back at a later date to just sit and sip.
 So we headed a little further down the country road we were on and found this place:

 12 Fox Beer Co.
 It wasn't busy in the least - maybe half a dozen other people besides us, so social distancing was not a problem.
-Bonus: there were no kids running around, which is almost always the case at these breweries out here.
-In fact, they had an adult playscape with a sign that said "we're beermakers, not babysitters". (they are actually dog and kid-friendly)
+They had an adult playscape with a sign that said "we're beermakers, not babysitters".

-I love this place!
-The beer was really good, the place is clean, and the guy pouring our beer was one of the owners, and very nice.
+The beer was really good, the place is clean, and the owner pouring our beer was very nice.

-I can imagine this place when the skies are not so gloomy, being a great place to hang out.
 They even had a pizza food truck (hopefully all the food trucks will not die out).
-They even sell cider and wine for non-beer drinkers.
+They sell cider and wine for non-beer drinkers.

 We played Giant Jenga and cards for a while.
 Then reluctantly headed home into Monday, where everything seems to have changed: Hubby is working from home, Bubbie is home from college, and I am in the trenches at the hospital.
 Its only Wednesday but this has been a long week already and we are taking it here one day at a time, looking forward to the next weekend.